Sign In

 Death, taxes and football on Boxing Day.
 Until this year, at least.

-Most 2025 fixtures have moved to Dec 27th & 28th.
-Find your club below to see its schedule.
+Most 2025/26 fixtures moved to Dec 27th & 28th.
+Find your club below to see how it got on.

-Manchester Utd v Newcastle Utd
+Manchester Utd 1

 Our prediction: An entertaining 2-2 draw at Old Trafford in this year’s only actual Boxing Day game.